 Authorization requests usually last around a week depending on your processor, and if you don’t capture your funds within that timeframe the pending payment will be removed from your customer’s account and their available balance will go back to what it was prior to the transaction.

 If you’re wondering why you wouldn’t always want credit card captures to be automatic, then you’re asking the right questions.

-Let’s look at an example:
+Here’s an example:

 When a customer fills out an order request either online or directly through you, your first step would be to place an authorization request on the funds.
 Again, authorization requests verify that your customer is able to pay without actually withdrawing the funds.

-If the authorization request is positive, you can someone out to mow the lawn.
+If the authorization request is positive, you can send someone out to mow the lawn.
 Once you get the confirmation from your employee that the job is done, you can change the payment status to captured.

-Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees / have to stomach additional interchange fees.
+Yes.
+Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees and/or have to stomach additional interchange fees.